-What to do after a car accident?
+What do I do after a car accident?

 Key takeaways

-• Call the police if the other driver tries to leave without exchanging details or if you suspect the other driver is uninsured, under the influence, or involved in a scam
+Call the police if the other driver tries to leave without exchanging details or if you suspect the other driver is uninsured, under the influence, or involved in a scam

-Be prepared
+Be prepared for car accidents

-Keep a note of your insurance provider and policy number in your car - you’ll need this in the event of an accident.
+Keep a note of your insurance provider and policy number in your car - you’ll need this in the event of an accident

-What to do immediately after the accident
+What should I do immediately after a car accident?

-If you collide with another vehicle, pedestrian, cyclist, or animal, it’s illegal to just drive away, so stop, turn off your engine, and turn your hazard lights on.
+If you collide with another vehicle, pedestrian, cyclist, or animal, it’s illegal to just drive away, so stop, turn off your engine, and turn your hazard lights on

 If the collision is only minor and there is no damage or injuries, it’s still worth swapping details with the other driver.
 You might discover later that your car is damaged or you have an injury.